Food-Systems-Research-Center/sm-data/README.md

 After opening the `SMdata.Rproj` file, head to `table_of_contents.R`, which outlines the workflow of the project.
 To navigate to a script, you can either use `CTRL/CMD + LEFT CLICK` on a file path or put the cursor into the file path and hit `F2`.
 Once in a script, bring up the navigation pane with `CTRL/CMD + SHIFT + O`, or jump to a section with `ALT + SHIFT + J`.
 Note that each script loads the relevant objects at the start and saves them at the end.
 So, you can jump into any script in the project without running all previous scripts.
 However, within each script, code must be run sequentially, starting with the housekeeping section.

-The file structure is organized as follows:
+File structure for `SMdata` package:

+-   `R`: Functions, both internal and external.
+Also contains descriptions for some key datasets
+-   `data`: Datasets exported with the package
+-   `man`: Roxygen2 documentation for R functions in the package.

+File structure for data collection and wrangling:

 -   `1_raw`: Downloads of bulk files, datasets, and spatial layers before any processing has taken place.
 Note that these files are large, and currently not pushed to this repo.
-See below regarding access.
+See [Data and API Keys](#data-and-api-keys) for more info.
 -   `2_clean`: Cleaned, wrangled, compiled datasets and spatial layers ready for exploratory analysis.
 (But really all the datasets to be exported are in `6_outputs`.
-This is a bit jenky.)
+This is a bit jenky and will be updated at some point.)
--   `3_functions`: Functions that are used throughout the project.
-These are sourced in the housekeeping section of each script as needed.
+-   `3_functions`: Python functions called in the project with `reticulate`.
+Note that R functions are built into the package itself and are found in the `R` folder.
--   `4_scripts`: R scripts for API calls, wrangling, metadata creation, and exporting to `SMdocs` and `SMexplorer` repos.
+-   `4_scripts`: Scripts for API calls, wrangling, and exporting to `SMdocs` and `SMexplorer` repos.
 -   `5_objects`: Intermediate objects worth saving.
-Results from API calls, before processing, are saved here under `api_outs`.
+Wrangled data from each source are saved as `.rds` files in the `metadata/` and `metrics/`, where they are later aggregated with `sm_export()` (see below).
+Results from geoprocessing that take some time to run are saved here in `spatial/`.
+Results from API calls, before processing, are also saved here under `api_outs/`.
 -   `6_outputs`: Zipped `.csv` files of metrics and metadata as well as `.rds` files to be used in other projects.

 ## Running the Project